zype/zype.github.io/platform_docs/videos.md

 ## Choosing thumbnails for your videos
 When you upload a video to the Zype Platform, Zype will create thumbnails for your video.
+You can also upload your own custom image that will be displayed as a video's thumbnail.
 To change your the thumbnail for your video, follow the steps below.
 Note, this is only to change your thumbnail from a video uploaded directly to the Zype Platform.
 It does not apply to thumbnails from an external data source like YouTube or Vimeo.